pipelinelabo/datalaiq-wiki/flows/nodes/notification.md

-# Gravwell Notification Node
+# DatalaiQ Notification Node

-This node sends a Gravwell notification to the owner of the flow.
+This node sends a DatalaiQ notification to the owner of the flow.
 Notifications consist of a message, an optional URL, and a notification ID.
 The notification ID is used to differentiate and deduplicate notifications; only one notification with a given ID will exist at one time, to prevent the same flow from creating hundreds of notifications when run repeatedly.

 ## Configuration